Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 4.5).
 For pragmatic reasons though the permanent wilting point is set at -1500 kPa (or 15,000cm, 15 bar, 15 atmosphere or pF 4.2).

-The standard reference method adopted by GSIF for reporting available water capacity is as per the USDA Soil Survey Laboratory Methods Manual [@Burt2004SSIR p.137].
+The standard reference method adopted by GSIF and LandGIS for reporting available water capacity is as per the USDA Soil Survey Laboratory Methods Manual [@Burt2004SSIR p.137].
 Calculation of the *Water Retention Difference* (WRD) is considered the initial step in the approximation of the